 Western Circle trading as Cashfloat is a payday loan lender in the UK.
 The payday loan market has become known as an irresponsible and reckless industry.
 However, Cashfloat has worked hard to become one of the UK’s leading lenders that work in a responsible, compliant manner.
 As part of our series on debt help, we will look at one of the debt help solutions in the UK: Christians against Poverty, or CAP.

 The Start of a Charity that can Transform Lives

 It is a sad fact that many people in the UK are unaware of where to go to for help when they are struggling with debt.
 Many people try to go it alone by extending their borrowing or asking for help from family.
-However, usually the moment will arrive when you have tried all the usual avenues and it is time to get professional help.
+However, the moment will arrive when you have tried all the usual avenues and it is time to get help.

 How Did Christians Against Poverty Start?

 John Kirby is the founder of the Christians Against Poverty charity, and he has a background in finance.
 In his home town of Bradford, he saw many people who were swamped with debts.
 These people had no chance of repaying and decided to put his expertise to better use.